keyteki/keyteki/docs/implementing-cards.md

 #### 2. Create a class for the card and export it.

-Character, holding, event and attachment cards should be derived from the `DrawCard` class.
+Character, holding, event and upgrade cards should be derived from the `DrawCard` class.

 Province cards should be derived from the `ProvinceCard` class.